-Please fill in a nomination of beneficiary form, and keep it up-to-date as your circumstances change.
+Please fill in a nomination of beneficiary form, and keep it upto-date as your circumstances change.
 You must complete this form yourself and send it to us.
 Should you die before we receive this form, we will not be able to act upon it.
 We will always use your form to guide our decision, but we aren't bound by it.

-You can complete the form on your plan's website, on our online Manage Your Account service, or you can call us and ask for a paper version.
+You can complete the form on your plan's website, in your online account, or you can call us and ask for a paper version.